 \section{Introduction}

-Autonomous robotic systems, such as self-driving cars, drones, and cyber-physical systems, are expected to have extensive real-world applications in transportation, delivery, and industrial automation in the near future.
+Autonomous robotic systems, such as self-driving cars, drones, and cyber-physical systems, can have extensive real-world applications in transportation, delivery, and industrial automation in the near future.
 These systems must perform complex control tasks while ensuring safety, ideally with formal guarantees.
-In response to this need, researchers have developed formal specification languages that offer a unified and rigorous approach to expressing complex requirements for safe and reliable autonomous systems.
-One such language is signal temporal logic (STL)~\cite{oded_stl}, which is well-suited for continuous real-valued signals.
-It offers a useful quantitative semantics called \textit{robustness}~\cite{Fainekos2009-yn}, which quantifies how robustly a formula is satisfied.
+To address this issue, researchers have developed formal specification languages that offer a unified and rigorous approach to expressing complex requirements for safe and reliable autonomous systems.
+These languages include signal temporal logic (STL)~\cite{oded_stl}, which is well-suited for continuous real-valued signals.
+It offers a useful quantitative semantics called \textit{robustness function}~\cite{Fainekos2009-yn}, which quantifies how robustly a formula is satisfied.
 By maximizing this score, control input sequences can be synthesized robustly, and the resulting trajectories can formally satisfy the specification.
-However, precisely formulating this optimization problem as a mixed-integer program (MIP) is known to be problematic in terms of scalability with respect to the length of the horizon.

-To avoid this issue, recent work has focused on formulating the problem as nonlinear programs (NLP) by smooth approximations of the $\operatorname{\max}$ and $\operatorname{\min}$ operators in the robustness function~\cite{Pant_smooth, Hashimoto2022-xu,Gilpin2021-wv}.
+However, precisely formulating this optimization problem as a mixed-integer program (MIP) faces scalability issues with respect to the length of the horizon.
+To avoid this issue, recent work has focused on formulating the problem as nonlinear programs (NLP) by smooth approximations of the~$\operatorname{\max}$ and~$\operatorname{\min}$ operators in the robustness function~\cite{Pant_smooth, Hashimoto2022-xu,Gilpin2021-wv}.
 These NLP are then solved \textit{naively} through a sequential quadratic programming (SQP) method (or other gradient-based methods).
-While these SQP-based methods are generally faster and more scalable than MIP-based methods, their major drawback is that they can easily become infeasible and may not find the global optima due to the iterative approximations.
-For instance, the traditional SQP method approximates the original problem to a quadratic program, which retains only up to the second derivative information of the original problem.
-This drawback can become even more pronounced when problem structures are not exploited.
-Specifically, in control problems with STL specifications, the non-convex robustness function in the cost function is frequently coarsely approximated by the traditional SQP method.
+Although these SQP-based methods are generally faster and more scalable than MIP-based methods, they can easily become infeasible and may not lead to the global optima due to the coarse iterative approximations.
+For instance, the traditional SQP method approximates the original problem as a quadratic program, which captures only up to the second derivative information of the original problem.
+This drawback becomes even more pronounced in STL-related problems, as the robustness function is coarsely approximated due to its high degree of non-convexity.